mbianchidev/mbianchidev/public-speaking/speaking-rules.md

 ### Speaker Diversity

 Across your entire event, there must be adequate representation of expressions.
 The exact requirements is not written in stone, especially for smaller events, but generally, at least 20% of your total speaker lineup should be people who are diverse.
 By diverse I don't mean as most people do "not cisgender white males", but rather a mix of people from different backgrounds, experiences, and perspectives.
-This should include queer people, neuro-diverse people, people with disabilities, people from different countries than the hosting one and people from different industries or from academia.
+This should definitely include queer people, neuro-diverse people, people with disabilities, people from different countries than the hosting one and people from different industries or from academia as well as not cisgender white males (I'm not one btw).

 I believe underrepresented groups should be given some form of priority in the selection process but without lowering the bar for quality.
 I'm an organizer myself and I know how hard it is to find diverse speakers, on the other hand I don't believe in tokenism, so you shouldn't be forced to accept a bad talk just because it's from an underrepresented group.